 Employers offer a wide range of health coverage to workers these days.
 That makes it hard to say how employer-sponsored plans will treat chiropractic care.
 Different plans offer different coverage.

 Overall, job-based health insurance is more likely than not to cover a portion of your chiropractor visits.
-Don’t be surprised, though, if your plan places restrictions on that coverage.
+Don’t be surprised, though, if your plan places these or other restrictions on that coverage:

-And it isn’t unusual for health insurance policies to stop covering chiropractic sessions if your recovery hits a plateau.
+- It isn’t unusual for health insurance policies to stop covering chiropractic sessions if your recovery hits a plateau.
 You need to show continued improvement.
-Otherwise, the chiropractic care becomes ‘maintenance’ or ‘long-term’ care, which many plans don’t cover.
+Otherwise, the chiropractic care becomes “maintenance” or “long-term” care, which many plans don’t cover.

-Keep in mind that some employer-sponsored policies don’t cover this kind of care at all.
-In that case, your only options are to switch to another plan (if that’s even possible) or pay care out of your own pocket.
+Keep in mind that some employer-sponsored policies don’t cover chiropractic care at all.
+In that case, your only options are to switch to another plan — if that’s even possible — or pay care out of your own pocket.

-Health coverage from the Affordable Care Act marketplace (also called the ACA or Obamacare) usually covers chiropractic care.
+Health coverage from the ACA or Obamacare marketplace usually covers chiropractic care.

 This is true even though the ACA doesn’t require marketplace plans to provide such coverage.

-The good news is that many marketplace policies pay for it anyway.
+The good news is that many Obamacare plans pay for chiropractor visits and treatments anyway.
 Some do so because state laws mandate it.
-Others do so because a state’s “benchmark” plan – the one that serves as the model for all plans – include it.
+Others do so because a state’s “benchmark” plan — the one that serves as the model for all plans — include it.

-As is the case with other plan types, you’re much more likely to get coverage if your doctor refers you for chiropractic care.
+As is the case with other types of health insurance, you’re much more likely to get coverage if your doctor refers you for chiropractic care.
 And, at the end of the day, it really depends on your specific health plan.
 Every plan has different requirements and limits when it comes to chiropractic care.

 If the policies in your state’s marketplace or “exchange” don’t offer chiropractic coverage, check out off-marketplace policies instead.
 You buy these directly from insurance companies, and they must follow the ACA’s rules just like marketplace plans do.
 One or more of them might cover chiropractor visits.

-According to medicare.gov, here’s what Part B pays for: “manual manipulation of the spine if medically necessary to correct a subluxation when provided by a chiropractor or other qualified provider.”
+For example, Medicare Part B pays for “manual manipulation of the spine if medically necessary to correct a subluxation when provided by a chiropractor or other qualified provider.”

 Note the part about the treatment needing to be “medically necessary.”
 That’s another way of saying your doctor has to prescribe it.
 And not only that, they need to prescribe it for a specific condition.
 (To correct a subluxation, or a slight misalignment of the spine.)
 If not, your Medicare Part B coverage may not pay for your chiropractor visit.

-Expect to pay 20 percent of the Medicare-approved amount for treatment.
+Expect to pay 20% of the Medicare-approved amount for chiropractic treatment.
 That’s assuming you’ve met your Part B deductible.
 If you haven’t, you’ll pay full price for care until you hit your deductible.
-Then, you’ll only pay 20 percent of the price for care.
+After that, you’ll only pay 20% of the price for care.

 You’ll likely pay all costs for additional services or tests your chiropractor orders even if you have a MedSup or Medigap policy.
-Some examples: acupuncture, massage therapy, and X-rays.
+Some examples include acupuncture, massage therapy, and X-rays.
 Medicare Parts A and B won’t cover those forms of care or their costs.
 Neither will a Medicare Supplement plan, like Medicare Part F or Medicare Part G.

 Medicare Part A and Part B won’t pay for maintenance chiropractic care.
 In other words, if you see a chiropractor after your spine misalignment has been taken care of, you’ll pay for it out of your own pocket.

-You might think Medicaid would pay for it because Medicare does (to an extent).
+You would think Medicaid would pay for chiropractic care because Medicare does — to an extent.
 After all, these two government programs often mirror each other for what they do and don’t cover.

-One difference: the federal government operates Medicare.
+One big difference between them is the federal government operates Medicare.
 But states have some freedom in how they operate Medicaid.
 They’re required to offer certain “mandatory” benefits, but others are optional.
 A few examples of mandatory Medicaid benefits: physician care, inpatient and outpatient hospital care, and lab and X-ray tests.

 The best way to find out if your state’s plan covers chiropractor visits is to contact your local Medicaid agency.
 They can answer your questions.